yajiya/quantstamp-summary/README.md

 # Co-translate quantstamp whitepaper

-There are tons of new different blockchain project coming out and ICO each day.
-Lots of them are just bring ideas here and there.
-I'd like to see some fresh one, and [Quantstamp](http://quantstamp.com/) makes me excited.
+There are tons of new different blockchain projects coming out and ICO every day.
+Lots of them just borrow ideas here and there.
+I'd like to see some fresh ones, and when I meet [Quantstamp](http://quantstamp.com/), I feel it's fresh.

-I love the idea, and totally agree the security is essential.
-I created a wechat group and shared some information about quantstamp, and some of the members are interested in it too.
-I mentioned I wanna translate the whitepaper and they want to make contribution too.
+I love the idea, and totally agree that security is essential.
+I created a wechat group and shared some basic and summarized information about quantstamp.
+And some of the members are interested in it too.
+I mentioned I want to translate the whitepaper and they want to make contribution too.
+Then I create the project here for easy access.

-Thanks to all contributors and I am making the list for all of you, demenstrate your contribution, and you make submit the project link as your Proof-of-Care.
+I am going to thank all contributors for the effort, and I am going to make a list for all of you, demenstrate your contribution, and you make submit the project link as your Proof-of-Care.

 Here are the contributors.